Jappie3/wayfreeze/README.md

 # Wayfreeze

 A small CLI tool to freeze the screen of a wlroots compositor, this can be useful to, for example, take a screenshot.
+Supports multiple monitors & fractional scaling.

 ## Usage